luki-ev/librechurch-website/README.md

 1. Install node and npm
     - on Debian: https://github.com/nodesource/distributions/blob/master/README.md#deb
-2. Install NetBeans 8.2 (9.0 does not seem to support HTML5/JS and node yet)
+2. Install NetBeans 8.2 or 11 (as of Apache NetBeans 11 this seems to work nicely as well)
 3. Checkout the project using git only (without using NetBeans)
 4. run ```npm install``` within the project dir
 5. Start NetBeans and configure its preferences (HTML5 pane) to make it find npm and node (and gulp)